smh-my-head/hades/docs/install-with-image.md

 ```

 Then just run `hades` from a terminal (or in the normal way you would run
 programs) to start Hades.
-The password is <code>a</code>.
-You may also want to
+You may also want to see
-see [docs/fast-start.md](docs/fast-start.md) to make starting SolidWorks
+[docs/fast-start.md](docs/fast-start.md) to make starting SolidWorks quicker
-quicker (note that this will decrease portability)
+(note that this will decrease portability)